 For a true nerd, big theories are interesting to explore and save for clever conversations.
 Especially, if it is something you can actually do in practice - maybe, in your own work?
-Working with L&D you might have heard about the most common educational learning theories: Cognitive theory, Behaviourism, Constructivism, Humanism, and Connectivism.
+Working with L&D, you might have heard about the most common educational learning theories: Cognitive theory, Behaviorism, Constructivism, Humanism, and Connectivism.

 But do you remember what they were all about, and how you can use the theories in practice in your L&D programs?
-Keep reading and get the inspiration.
+Keep reading and get inspired.

 Let's begin with a Learning Theory Definition:

 Learning theory describes the way people receive, process, and retain knowledge as a result of the learning they're given.
-Different areas play a part in learning as to how the world is seen different, learning is reflected upon or behaviour is changed under circumstances of cognitive, emotional and environmental influences - along with prior experience.
+Different areas play a part in learning as to how the world is seen differently, learning is reflected upon or behavior is changed under circumstances of cognitive, emotional, and environmental influences - along with prior experience.

 The 5 Educational Learning Theories

 The cognitive learning theory is focused on how our brain works and the way we think.
 Simple as that.
 Originally, the theory is developed by Jean Piaget, who researched how our cognitive minds developed through a lifespan.
 It was focused on four different stages, where, as an example, the final stage begins at the age of 12 and continues for the rest of our lives.
 At this stage, we evolve the ability to learn about and understand abstract ideas and to think critically.